tsubasakoyama/GA-for-material/README.md

     The chromosome sequences are saved in Save_info and out.value_indiv.
 &nbsp;

-##　Selection Method for Surviving Individuals
-The selection method for surviving individuals can be specified around line 38 in GmAte_ML.py. select_mode = "ranking"

-* Ranking Selection (ranking)
-    The same selection method as gstring.
-Individuals are ranked in order of energy stability, and the top individuals are selected for survival.

-* Tournament Selection (tournament)
-    A tournament is conducted, and the winners are selected as surviving individuals.

-* Roulette Selection (roulett)
-    Weights are assigned based on fitness, and a roulette wheel is spun to select surviving individuals.
-More fit individuals have a higher probability of being chosen.
-&nbsp;

 ## About an example folder
 * LSCF_M3GNet
    This refers to the optimization of the (La, Sr) sites and (Co, Fe) sites in La38Sr26Co13Fe51O192.